DessimozLab/pyham/README.rst

 More information on the schema of orthoxml and some examples are available at `http://orthoxml.org`_.

-For extended documenation we refer to the docs folder that contain information on common use cases and API documentation of the library.
+For extended documentation we refer to the docs folder that contain information on common use cases and API documentation of the library.